yvishal519/Algorithms/algoexpert.io/questions/Topological_Sort.md

-## Single Cycle Check
+## Topological Sort

 #### Problem Statement

-You are given an array of integers.
-Each integer represents a jump of its value in the array.
-For instance, the integer 2 represents a jump of 2 indices forward in the array; the integer -3 represents a jump of 3 indices backward in the array.
-If a jump spills past the array's bounds, it wraps over to the other side.
-For instance, a jump of -1 at index 0 brings us to the last index in the array.
-Similarly, a jump of 1 at the last index in the array brings us to index 0.
-Write a function that returns a boolean representing whether the jumps in the array form a single cycle.
-A single cycle occurs if, starting at any index in the array and following the jumps, every element is visited exactly once before landing back on the starting index.
+You are given a list of arbitrary jobs that need to be completed; these jobs are represented by integers.
+You are also given a list of dependencies.
+A dependency is represented as a pair of jobs where the rst job is prerequisite of the second one.
+In other words, the second job depends on the rst one; it can only be completed once the rst job is completed.
+Write a function that takes in a list of jobs and a list of dependencies and returns a list containing a valid order in which the given jobs can be completed.
+If no such order exists, the function should return an empty list.

+`Sample input: [1, 2, 3, 4], [[1, 2], [1, 3], [3, 2], [4, 2], [4, 3]]
-`Sample input: [2, 3, 1, -4, -4, 2]
+Sample output: [1, 4, 3, 2] or [4, 1, 3, 2]
-Sample output: True`
+`

 #### Explanation